Are low frequency macroeconomic variables important for high frequency electricity prices?: RU-MIDAS model

 where $z_t$ is the vector containing the explanatory variables $y_{t-\frac{1}{28}}, \dots, y_{t-\frac{28}{28}}$ and the lagged dependent variables $x_{t-\frac{1}{28}},\dots,x_{t-\frac{7}{28}}$.

 Moreover, the posterior distribution for the variance coefficients is:

 where the posterior hyperparameters are

-We estimate the Bayesian model described above using the Bayesian Markov chain Monte Carlo (MCMC) methods.
-We have used the Gibbs sampling algorithm for both prior distributions and all our results are based on samples of 6.000 posterior draws, with a burn-in period of 1.000 iterations.
-Moreover, we choose the prior hyperparameters such that the prior are not informative.
+We estimate the Bayesian model described above using Markov chain Monte Carlo (MCMC) methods. {In detail, we {draw} from the posterior distributions in Eq.~\eqref{Gamma_Posterior} and \eqref{Sigma_Posterior} by Gibbs sampling and } all our results are based on samples of 6.000 posterior draws, with a burn-in period of 1.000 iterations.
+Moreover, we choose the prior hyperparameters such that the priors are not informative\footnote{{For the vector of AR coefficients and monthly macroeconomic variables, we set the prior mean, $\underline{\gamma}$, and the prior variance, $\underline{V_{\gamma}}$, equal to $0$ and a matrix with diagonal elements equal to $10$, respectively.
+Regarding the Gamma prior for the variance coefficient, we adopt $\underline{a} = \underline{b} = 0.1$, such that $E[\cdot] = 1$ and $Var(\cdot) = 10$.}}.

-Regarding the forecasting techniques adopted in the paper, we use the direct forecasting method \citep[see, e.g.][]{Marcellino2006} since the forecasting of the future values of the explanatory variable $y$ is not required, although the model specification should change for each forecasting horizon considered.
-The long forecast horizons we target, up to 28 days ahead, might imply that short-term dynamics are less relevant and we investigate in section \ref{sec_Results} different lag specifications.
+{Regarding the forecasting techniques adopted in the paper, we use the direct forecasting method \citep[see, e.g.][]{Marcellino2006} since the forecasting of the future values of the explanatory variable $y$ is not required, although the model specification should change for each forecasting horizon considered.
+The long forecast horizons we target, up to 28 days ahead, might imply that short-term dynamics are less relevant and we investigate in section \ref{sec_Results} different lag specifications.}